inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 ## Task 3 - Productdelivery and codequality
 ### Manual tests
-The menu-screen goes away after clicking on it.
+The start-screen goes away after clicking on it.
 *   start the game then click somewhere on the screen.
-Then the game-screen should come.
+Then the menu-screen should come.

 Game loop:
 *   When the game has started press space once.